amdeca/package-tracking-webscraper/README.md

-# azulcargo-webscraper
+# package-tracking-webscraper
-Webscraper for the Azul cargo tracking website
+Webscraper for a website with AJAX elements.

-Track shipments on the http://www.azulcargo.com.br//Rastreio.aspx website quickly.
+This was done for the package/shipment tracking website http://www.azulcargo.com.br//Rastreio.aspx and is not an official product.

 ## Installation
 This scraper requires selenium, beautifulSoup and PhantomJS.